 Inspired by quilts made by these ancestors in the late 1800s, Kimber interprets traditional patchwork forms in an improvisational style using vibrant modern colors of commercially available, all-American farmed, processed, and woven cotton.
 Some of her designs are geometric romps that emphasize the complex forms of negative space that naturally arise, while others utilize unusually small scaling to exaggerate shapes and tonal sequences.
 Using the quilt medium to respond to current race-related social justice issues, Kimber also indulges in political confrontations in quilt form.

 When not manipulating cotton, Chawne Kimber is a professor of mathematics at Lafayette College.
+Additional information about KImber can be found here.

 “When the Cotton is High: Social Justice and Textiles‘”